 Redirect your podcast feed

 To change your podcast feed, create a 301 redirect from the old feed to the new one with a site-relative URL.
-Delete the old Journal RSS feed; otherwise, iTunes will see the old RSS feed as an active feed on your site.
+Delete the old Journal RSS feed; otherwise, Apple Podcasts views the old RSS feed as an active feed on your site.

 For more help, visit Apple's documentation.

 To create cover art for your podcast, follow these guidelines:

 - At least 1400px × 1400px, but no larger than 3000px × 3000px

 - Add the image file to file storage, then copy the image URL.

 - Open the Journal Page's configuration area.